-In addition to improving profits, the this program is designed to reduce process lead times from order entry through product completion to a reliable and consistent number of days based on the work content of the product and the prevailing market demand.
-This is accomplished by coordinating the release of jobs into the manufacturing system (input) at a rate consistent with the completion of jobs for shipping (output).
+By identifying the system's constraint and scheduling it to a predetermined dollar volume amount each day, the business system can be synchronized around this identified Control Point.
+By controlling the time orders consume in flowing through defined zones in the business system, total process lead times from Template through Install can be controlled to a reliable fixed time, usually one week.
+This is accomplished by coordinating the release of jobs into the manufacturing system (input) at a rate consistent with the completion of jobs at Install (output).

 Control of the entire business system is rooted in the basic metric called Throughput, which is the measure of value added for the business system.
-The system recognizes that operating with less work-in-process (WIP) inventory is easier to manage and allows much more flexibility in manufacturing to meet the demands of the fluctuating market.
+More on Throughput in the box below.
+The system recognizes that operating with less work-in-process (WIP) inventory is easier to manage and allows much more responsiveness in manufacturing to meet the demands of the fluctuating market.

 Finally, and perhaps most importantly, Synchronous Flow provides a methodology to deal with the routine issues of the day in a proactive rather than a reactive manner.
-Daily Buffer Management meetings replace the typical production meetings with a system that identifies all the issues that have a potential of affecting the performance of the Control Point completion schedule.
-Identifying and dealing with the issues before impact is much better than "jumping through hoops" once the schedule has been interrupted.
+Daily Buffer Management meetings replace the typical production meetings with a system that identifies all the issues that have a potential of affecting the Installation Schedule.
+Identifying and dealing with the issues in a prioritized manner before impact is much better than "jumping through hoops" once the schedule has been interrupted.